Microsoft Defender for Endpoint on Linux

 Distributions and version that are not explicitly listed are unsupported (even if they are derived from the officially supported distributions).

-For Red Hat Enterprise Linux 6 and CentOS 6, the list of supported kernel versions are:
+- Red Hat Enterprise Linux 6 and CentOS 6:

 After a new package version is released, support for the previous two versions is reduced to technical support only.
 Versions older than that that are listed in this section are provided for technical upgrade support only.